congncif/PagingDataControllerExtension/README.md

 **Provider** is a component which handles loading data by page.
 A list of objects or error will be returned once it is finished in processing.

-**DataSource** keeps all of data which loaded by provider and arrange them in order of page.
+**DataSource** keeps all of data which loaded by provider and arranges them in order of page.

 A controller which implements `PagingDataController` includes a provider and a dataSource itself.
 While `dataSource` is injected automatically, `provider` needs to be declared explicit.